arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 By adding some Javascript code in the Tests tab of a request you can setup a visualizer for the returned data.
 That can be used to create awesome charts or more simple tables, this is what we'll do here.

-Go the the Tests tab of the "List repository's issue" request and copy past the following Javascript code:
+Go the the Tests tab of the "List issues" request in "Github" collection and copy/paste the following Javascript code:

 {% code language:js title:"Setup visualizer in Tests tab" %}
 {% raw %}